Poland in the Eurovision Song Contest 2024: Controversy

-Following the announcenent of Luna as the Polish entrant, Wirtualna Polska reported that one of the selection committee members had disclosed to them that "Jesień – tańcuj" performed by L.U.C., Kayah, Dagadana and RBFO was originally selected as the Polish entry, but the verdict was rejected by TVP due to "legal and organisational issues" and a revote was held, in which Luna (who had placed second in the first vote) emerged victorious; among the issues reported were fears that, if selected, the song could be rejected by the EBU on the basis of it not being original as it contains quotes from the early 20th century novel The Peasants, and that it would have to be performed in a stripped-down version at the contest as it is originally made to be performed by more than six people, exceeding the EBU limit.
-TVP never officially commented on the matter, but a spokesperson for the broadcaster was said to have "reacted nervously" to the claims and stated that a performer of the song had been previously contacted in order to "get assurances that all the people involved in the song, represented by various labels, would agree to perform in Sweden".
+Following the announcenent of Luna as the Polish entrant, Wirtualna Polska reported that one of the selection committee members had disclosed to them that "Jesień – tańcuj" performed by L.U.C., Kayah, Dagadana and RBFO was originally selected as the Polish entry, but the verdict was rejected by TVP due to "legal and organisational issues"; following this, a revote was reportedly held, won by Luna, who had placed second in the original vote.
+Among the issues reported were fears that, if selected, "Jesień – tańcuj" could be rejected by the EBU on the basis of it not being original as it contains quotes from the early 20th century novel The Peasants, and that it would have to be performed in a "stripped-down version" at the contest as it is originally made to be performed by more than six people, exceeding the EBU limit.
+TVP never officially commented on the matter.

 The result provided by TVP was also found not to match the regulations of the internal selection, in which it was specified that each song would be rated a score between 1 and 10 by every committee member and not that each member's top ten would be awarded between 1 and 10 points.
 Additionally, the initial scores published on the TVP website were removed hours after being published after Polish fan media outlets noted that the point total did not match the number of points that was to be allocated; the corrected results were subsequently published the same day, together with the summary of each jury member's individual votes (presented above).